Adaptive sticky banner

 Loading and rendering ads

-That is performed automatically via the SDK API: BannerAdSize.stickySize(context, adWidth).
+This is done automatically via the SDK API method: BannerAdSize.stickySize(context, adWidth)

-As an argument, pass the context and the maximum acceptable width of the ad container.
-It is recommended to use the entire width of the device screen or the width of the parent container.
-Be sure to include all the applicable paddings and safe display areas applicable to your app.
+Pass the context and the maximum acceptable ad container width as arguments.
+We recommend using the full width of the device screen or the width of the parent container.
+Be sure to consider the padding parameters set in your app and the display's safe area:

 private val adSize: BannerAdSize